Welcome to Part 2 – How I built the pallet wood sofa

 Ultimately you should be able to sit on the finished piece with your feet landing on the floor.

 I decided on a double pillow system because it was more comfortable than single.
 This told me I needed to be a little unorthodox with the build.
-So what else is new.

 The white one is memory foam.
 Makes for a very supportive DECADENT sit.